Children’s Welfare and Safeguarding

 Safeguarding all children in our care is our highest priority.

 All of our staff are highly trained.
 We are complemented by staff in a number of different roles who help us to ensure that our children fully are safeguarded and get the best personal development support they can.
+We work in close alignment with local strategies and systems to safeguard the welfare and well-being of all children.
+Please take a moment to watch this short clip to understand more about how this happens in Norfolk.

 |Designated Senior Person||Deputy Designated Senior Person||Nominated Governor||Chair of Governors|